Kate Bryan: Family and education

 Bryan grew up in Bracknell, Berkshire, and attended a state comprehensive school.
 Having come from a modest background, she says she hates the elitism which sometimes makes art feel daunting.
 She earned her BA from Warwick University in 2003 and her MPhil from Hong Kong University in 2010.
 Her thesis subject was images of the Penitent Magdalene in Italian Renaissance Art.
 In 2014, she won the Arts and Culture category of the Women of the Future Awards.
 She is a mentor for young women in the arts.

-She is married, and has a daughter, Juno Bobby Bryan, born on 4 July 2019.
+She is married to James, who works for Citibank; they have a daughter, Juno Bobby Bryan, born on 4 July 2019.

 Career

-Bryan started her career at The British Museum and in 2006 worked on the Michelangelo Drawings exhibition.
-She lived in Hong Kong from 2007-2011 and was gallery director of The Cat Street Gallery.
+Bryan started her career at the British Museum and in 2006 worked on the Michelangelo Drawings exhibition.
+She lived in Hong Kong from 2007 to 2011 and was gallery director of The Cat Street Gallery.
 She was a contributing editor for Asian Art News and contributed art-related articles to the South China Morning Post, Time Out London and The Guardian.
 She has worked as an expert guide for Art History Abroad and Art History UK.